Product Name: SiteGround

 Is SiteGround worth your money?

-I have tried to be fair and accurate with this review of SiteGround, but if all of this appears to a promotion for SiteGround, it is because I have the utmost respect for people who work there to keep my site live.
+I have tried to be fair and accurate with this review of SiteGround, but if all of this appears to be a promotion for SiteGround, it is because I have the utmost respect for the people who work there to keep my site live.

-The technical support is arguably one of the best things SiteGround has to offer, and that makes everything – from pre-sales to resolving technical issues – easier.
+Technical support is arguably one of the best things SiteGround has to offer, and that makes everything – from pre-sales to resolving technical issues – easier.

 I am a delighted SiteGround customer and would like you to check them out if you ever plan on starting up or shifting base.
 Forget regretting; you will thank me later.